 I've done so many language exchanges over the years.
-Without a doubt, it's been one of the most effective language learning tools I've used and I wouldn't have been able to get so good at my languages if I hadn't done it.
+Without a doubt, language exchange has been one of the most effective tools I've used to learn a language, and I wouldn't have been able to get so good at my languages if I hadn't done it.

-How do I find people?
-In the past I always made contact with people around me.
-Because I always surrounded myself with people who speak the language that I'm learning, it was always fairly easy to find someone who wanted to do an exchange.
+How do I find people for language exchange?
+In the past, I always made contact with native speakers around me.
+Because I always surrounded myself with native speaker friends who speak the language that I'm learning, it was always fairly easy to find language exchange partners and pick up the new language.

 When I lived in Japan, however, I had to change my approach to conversation exchanges a bit.
-In this post I'm going to tell you exactly how I would find a language partner if I went back to Japan tomorrow!
+In this post, I'm going to tell you exactly how I would find a Japanese language exchange partner if I went back to Japan tomorrow!

 By the way, if you want to learn Japanese fast and have fun while doing it, my top recommendation is Japanese Uncovered which teaches you through StoryLearning®.